 Cache

-It is very important because script classes can have memory, and their state won't get lost after executing one of their function again.
+Script classes have memory, and their state won't get lost after executing one of their functions one more time.

 How it works, explanation